Epirus and Thesprotia

 Visit the Aslan Pasha Mosque before taking a boat ride across the vast lake to the small Island of Nisaki, the Ali Pasha Museum, Restaurants, Tourists shops and Orthodox Churches.

-Ioannina Hotel and Evening Meal
+Ioannina Hotel and Evening Meal< Papingo

 Isolated Monasteries, vast canyons, opportunities for pony trekking and white-water rafting, hiking and nature watching, swimming in mountain pools